Important Factors to Consider When Selecting a Gearbox

 Nominal, acceleration, and peak torques are often listed.
 When sizing for your application, you may have to de-rate the gearbox numerous times.
 Every manufacturer will have a graph or table explaining how to size their product.
 However, these tables can get complicated quickly.

 What is the service factor for each product or series?
 How many cycles per hour will the unit complete?
-What life is the product rated for?
+What is the product’s expected operational life?
 And what temperature will the gearbox operate in?

 All of these areas add up to get the application requirement.
 You can end up derating the torque by a factor greater than 5 times!